firedev/bestthaifruits.github.io/_pages/en.mango-stick.markdown

 layout: fruit
 slug: mango-stick
 title: Mango on a&nbsp;Stick
-subtitle: The most delicate and delicious variety
+subtitle: Is Better than Ice Cream
 description: >-
-  Premium Ripe Individually Quick Frozen Thai Mango Nam Dok Mai
+  Premium ripe frozen Thai Mango on a Stick
 permalink: /mango-stick
 nutrition:
   kcal: 65